see-air-uh/finn-log-pose/README.md

-# asxce-log-pose
+# finn-log-pose
-A broker service that recieves and frowards all incoming requests.
+A broker service that receives and forwards all incoming requests.

 ### Project Design
 The broker is using the external package Chi for routing and middle ware.